How do boat loans work?

 Types of secured boat loans

-• Secured marine loans: Marine dealerships may also provide in-house or third-party loans that are already approved for boating-related purchases.
+- Secured marine loans: Marine dealerships may also provide in-house or third-party loans that are already approved for boating-related purchases.
 These loans may also come with unique perks like extended service plans and insurance coverage.
-Just know exactly what you want and can afford before inquiring for a loan.
-If you’re familiar with the ins and outs of boat loans, it’ll be harder to fall for high-pressure sales pitches.

 Unsecured boat loans

-Borrowers in excellent credit health will benefit most from an unsecured boat loan.
-Those who want to purchase an older model may also need to opt for this type of boat loan.
+Borrowers with excellent credit will benefit most from an unsecured boat loan.
+Those who want to purchase an older model may also need to opt for an unsecured loan.

-Unsecured loans are common and ideal for financing older, used models, as they often have lower amounts and shorter terms.
+Because unsecured loans have lower amounts and shorter terms, they may be a good choice for financing older, used models.
 However, they often have large minimum and maximum rate ranges.
-It’s a good idea to prequalify for multiple lenders before officially applying.
+It’s a good idea to prequalify with multiple lenders before officially applying.
+Prequalification, if offered, allows you to preview rates you could receive after submitting a formal application.

 While unsecured can be used for just about any purpose, it’s still encouraged that borrowers make sure they can use the funds for boating-related expenses.